Exclusive: Yahoo secretly scanned customer emails for U.S. intelligence - sources

 Yahoo in 2007 had fought a FISA demand that it conduct searches on specific email accounts without a court-approved warrant.
 Details of the case remain sealed, but a partially redacted published opinion showed Yahoo's challenge was unsuccessful.

-Some Yahoo employees were upset about the decision not to contest the more recent directive and thought the company could have prevailed, the sources said.
+Some Yahoo employees were upset about the decision not to contest the more recent edict and thought the company could have prevailed, the sources said.

 They were also upset that Mayer and Yahoo General Counsel Ron Bell did not involve the company's security team in the process, instead asking Yahoo's email engineers to write a program to siphon off messages containing the character string the spies sought and store them for remote retrieval, according to the sources.